 SHOPS, CAFES & RESTAURANTS

-Pick your interviewee then look for the 5 places they love about Islington to find some new places close to Holloway Road that you might want to try.
+Or pick your interviewee then look for the 5 places they love about Islington to find some new places close to Holloway Road that you might want to try.
 You might see volunteers at Nag’s Head doing a supermarket drive at Morrisons or Waitrose in aid of Islington Foodbank – find out more about what it is and how to help in this interview with volunteer Nann du Sautoy.
 If you need a watch repaired see if Mr Chotai at ABC Jewellers is open still (after lunch).

 Find out why Georgina Gray set up a Bikram (hot yoga) studio just behind Holloway tube.
 The first class is free!